 - avoiding scratching where possible

-- itching all over the body
+- affects the whole body

 With ICP, bile acids do not flow properly, and they build up in the body, causing itching.

-Other symptoms of ICP include:
+Symptoms of ICP include:

 - dark urine